szze/SpecFlowPlus-Resources/Setting-up-the-SpecFlowPlus-Runner-Server.md

 To install the SpecFlow+ Runner server:

 1. Create a new SQL database instance used to store the execution statistics.
-1. Copy the contents of the “server” directory to the server.
+1. Locate the "server" directory in your solution's `\packages\SpecRun.Runner.x.y.z\tools` directory (created when you install the NuGet package).
+Copy the contents of the “server” directory to your server.
 1. Enter your database connection string in the `<Connection Strings>` element of the SpecRun.Server.exe.config file.
 1. Initialise the database using `SpecRun.exe initdatabase` from the command line.
 1. Start the service using `SpecRun.exe start` from the command line. **Note:** You may need to assign the service to run under a user with appropriate permissions.